SnakeyRoad/healthcare-data-engineering-project/README.md

 ### 7. Access pgAdmin
 - Open [http://localhost:5050](http://localhost:5050)
-- Login with credentials from your `.env` file.
+- Login with credentials from your `.env` file. (pgAdmin might ask for masterpwd, set this to own preference)

 ---